Place of birth

 Almost all births in Australia took place in hospitals (97%) in conventional labour wards.
 Of mothers who gave birth in hospital, 3 in 4 (75%) did so in a public hospital.
 A small proportion of mothers gave birth elsewhere, including birth centres (2.0%), at home (0.5%), or in other settings (such as before arrival at hospital) (0.7%).

-The data visualisation below presents data on the place of birth of women who gave birth, by selected maternal characteristics, for 2020.
-Click the trend button to see how data has changed over an 11-year period (where available).
+Figure 1 presents data on the place of birth of women who gave birth, by selected maternal characteristics, for 2021.
+Select the trend button to see how data has changed over an 11-year period (where available).

 Figure 1: Proportion of women who gave birth, by place of birth and selected topic

 Bar chart shows place of birth by selected topics and a line graph shows topic trends between 2011 and 2021.